Las Vegas Lights FC: Affiliation with Los Angeles FC

 On March 12, 2021, Las Vegas Lights FC announced an affiliation partnership with Los Angeles FC (LAFC) of Major League Soccer.
 Under the one-year partnership, Las Vegas became the USL affiliate of LAFC and shared technical staff, including new manager Steve Cherundolo, a former U.S. national team player.
 In 2022, the affiliation was extended for another season.
+The team finished last in the Western Conference during the 2021 season.
+Cherundolo departed to become head coach of Los Angeles FC and was replaced in Las Vegas by assistant Enrique Duran in February 2022.
+Duran led the team to an improved finish within a point of earning a playoff berth.

+Post-affiliation

+The affiliation agreement ended in 2023 with the establishment of Los Angeles FC 2 in MLS Next Pro as part of a league initiative to create their own reserve league.
+Duran moved with the program, along with all existing players.
+The Lights hired Isidro Sánchez, who had been their head coach in 2018, and signed 25 new players during the offseason.
+Lights FC finished with a 4–22–10 record in the 2023 season.
+Dennis Sanchez, a former assistant coach for Austin FC II, was hired as head coach of the club in January 2024.

 Stadium

 The Lights play their home matches at Cashman Field, a stadium in Downtown Las Vegas that was primarily used for the Las Vegas 51s, a minor league baseball team from 1983 until 2018.
 It has 9,334 permanent seats and additional standing room capacity.
 The configuration of Cashman Field is more suited for soccer than other former baseball parks.
 With center field at a right angle and all the foul territory behind first and third base at equal distance, the field is in a square shape and seats are close to the field for soccer.
 Prior to the Lights, the stadium also hosted MLS preseason matches between the LA Galaxy and San Jose Earthquakes in 2016 and 2017.
 The Lights have a 15-year lease agreement with the city government to use Cashman Field, expiring in 2032.

 The Las Vegas 51s (renamed the Las Vegas Aviators) relocated to a new stadium in Summerlin in 2019, leaving the Lights as the sole tenant of Cashman Field.
 The Lights began renovations to the locker rooms and stadium offices prior to the 2019 season, with further plans to make it a soccer-specific venue.
 The city government also began exploring options for a larger soccer-specific stadium in downtown Las Vegas to accommodate an MLS expansion team.

-Club brand and jerseys
+Cashman Field was sold by the city government in March 2025; the team announced that they would stay at the stadium through the 2026 season, but would seek a new home venue.

+The team played two regular season games at Las Vegas Ballpark in October 2023.